Linda Åkerman preparing DNA extraction from cells. Photo credit Kajsa Juslin

 The crucial question

 The research group noticed that the children who developed diabetes seemed to have higher levels of two auto-antibodies, IA2A and ZnT8A, than children who remained healthy.
 Other studies have also suggested that these auto-antibodies indicate a particularly high risk for developing diabetes, and the research group believes that it is important to determine whether this is true for risk groups from different populations.
-Such information may be useful in clinical studies that aim to prevent type 1 diabetes, in order to be able to determine how high the risk is that a participant will develop diabetes.Rosaura Casas wants to know what happens in the body before symptoms of diabetes type 1 arise.
-Photo credit: Kajsa Juslin
+Such information may be useful in clinical studies that aim to prevent type 1 diabetes, in order to be able to determine how high the risk is that a participant will develop diabetes.Rosaura Casas.
+Photo credit Kajsa Juslin

 LiU researcher, and one of Linda Åkerman’s PhD supervisors, Rosaura Casas says that it is important to determine why some children with an increased risk actually become ill, while others have still not developed diabetes after ten years, despite having these auto-antibodies in their blood.